terser/html-minifier-terser/README.md

 **Note** that almost all options are disabled by default.
 Experiment and find what works best for you and your project.

-For command line usage please see `html-minifier-next --help` for a list of available options.

 **Sample command line:**

 ```bash